Go to content

 Residency dependent on the viability of a business plan, a passive category that allows a company, residency and flexibility of living in Andorra.

 Please note that this category is complicated and renewals in this category especially have become quite onerous and in general I only recommend this category as an extreme last resort, in all cases, category D active residency should be considered.
+Immigration have been trying to cancel this category for many years !

 On approval of the residency, the card will then cost 3,000 EUR for the principal applicant and 1,000 EUR for each dependent and these fees are non refundable.